SendiAp/Remaining/README.md

-## To be Frank, I'd have to change my name.
+## I knew i shouldn’t have ate that seafood.
+Because now i’m feeling a little… Eel